kyeji1107/OptOrch/04_shiny_app/README.md

 ### Gurobi log tab

 The `Gurobi log` tab displays the Gurobi solver log.
 For newly generated runs, the log is read from a temporary file created during the current Shiny session.
-For existing outputs, the log is loaded in read-only mode if available.

 ## Troubleshooting